-- d.
-In addition to evaluating the School's success in achieving the objectives stated in the Renewal Application or the School Improvement Plan, the School will be held accountable for meeting the State's student performance requirements as delineated in State Board of Education Administrative Rule 6A-1.09981, Implementation of Florida's System of School Improvement and Accountability. - 4.
+- g.
+If the School receives a school grade of "D" or "F", the School must submit to the Sponsor a School Improvement Plan and meet all of the requirements as SBE Rule 6A-1.099827, F.A.C. - 4.
 Annually, the School shall report its performance against the academic goals.
 If the School falls short of the academic achievement goals set forth under the provisions of this Contract, the Sponsor shall report such shortcomings to the Florida Department of Education (FLDOE). - 5.
-The School and Sponsor may agree to adjust the goals through a contract amendment or addendum. - Methods of measurement: The methods used to identify the educational strengths and needs of students are set forth in the approved annual School Improvement Plan. - 7.
-Unless required to do so pursuant to section 1002.33(9)(n), Florida Statutes and applicable State Board of Education Rules or applicable federal law the school is not required to follow the district's School Improvement Plan procedures and guidelines. - a.
-The School shall notify the Sponsor in writing by May 1st of each year if the School elects not to implement a School Improvement Plan. - b.
-Schools that have Contracts in excess of five years and choose not to develop and implement a School Improvement Plan, unless required to do so pursuant to section 1002.33(9)(n), F.S., shall submit proposed academic achievement goals for five years and resubmit every four years using the same parameters for achievement goals set forth in 2.A., above, pursuant to the process described in this paragraph.
+The School and Sponsor may agree to adjust the goals through a contract amendment or addendum. - 6.
+Unless required to do so pursuant to section 1002.33(9)(n), Florida Statutes and applicable State Board of Education Rules or applicable federal law the school is not required to follow the district's School Improvement Plan procedures and guidelines.